MangledMouse/KingmakerPsychicClass/README.md

 https://www.nexusmods.com/pathfinderkingmaker/mods/175?tab=files

-To install this, custom spells or Call of the Wild, you will first need to unzip the UnityModManager zip, run it, and link it to the Pathfinder Kingmaker install folder.
-Drag the zip from this mod and the zip from Call of the Wild into UMM and that should be it.
+To install this, CustomSpells or Call of the Wild, you will first need to unzip the UnityModManager zip, run it, and link it to the Pathfinder Kingmaker install folder.
+Drag the zip from this mod, from the CustomSpells mod and the zip from Call of the Wild into UMM and that should be it.

 Have fun!